LapatePic.png

 Graduate Student

-Joanne is a second year graduate student in the Cognitive Neuroscience area.
+Joanne is a fourth-year graduate student in the Cognitive Neuroscience area.
 She received a B.A. in Psychology at Adelphi University, then worked as the lab manager at Temple University's SAN Lab where she studied social influences of self-regulation and metacognitive emotional recall.
-In the LEAP Neuro Lab, she is currently using psychophysiological measures to understand how individuals become aware of their emotional responses, as well as the neural mechanisms involved in emotion perception.
+In the LEAP Neuro lab, she is currently using psychophysiological measures to understand how individuals become aware of their emotional responses, as well as the neural mechanisms involved in emotion perception.
 She is also interested in examining how one's social environment influences the recognition of one's affective experiences and regulatory ability. [e-mail]

 MENGSI LI